Tylario/Data-writer-for-High-dimensional-Game-Of-Life-Research-Project/README.md

 ## Results

 ### Patterns Observed
-- **Explosive Growth:** Rapid expansion of live cells, often overwhelming the space and filling it completely.
+- **Unstable Patterns:** Patterns that change sporadically and unpredictably, exhibiting fluctuating growth and shrinkage rates.
+These often evolve into one of the other defined patterns
+- **Explosive Growth:** Rapid and continuous expansion of live cells, usually at the same speed in all directions.
+The pattern always appears to be growing, with no immediate signs of decay.
+It spreads evenly and maintains its growth without significant fluctuation.
+This often results in a chaotic spread, where cells grow uncontrollably, sometimes creating a cellular or dotted appearance with evenly distributed mini-stable points.
+Some of these points may remain stable, while others morph or shift slowly
-- **Decay:** Patterns that gradually die out, either due to overcrowding or insufficient support from neighbors.
+- **Decay:** Patterns that gradually die out, either due to insufficient support from neighbors or overcrowding.
-- **Static Equilibrium:** Patterns that stabilize into fixed shapes, such as circles or spheres, which do not change over time.
+- **Static Equilibrium:** Patterns that stabilize into fixed shapes, usually as circles/sphere, which do not change over time.
 - **Oscillating Patterns:** Patterns that pulse or oscillate between states, appearing to expand and contract while maintaining symmetry.
 - **Gliders:** Moving patterns that traverse the grid in a consistent direction, resembling structures like gliders in Conway's 2D Game of Life.
 - **Rotating Structures:** Patterns that appear to spin or rotate around a central axis, often forming intricate loops and spirals.